-Sandy Cameron: Is one of the regular presenters on the station he likes to play a huge variety of music interspersed with a little chat, plus any visitors to the studio can come in and have a chat; If you have a particular type of Music or Listening Pleasure you want to tune into, then let us know, and we can try and meet your wishes, perhaps you could come into the studio and tell us all about what you do.
+Sandy Cameron: Is one of the regular long term presenters on the station he likes to play a huge variety of music in what he describes as Random Selection interspersed with a little chat, plus any visitors to the studio can come in and have a chat; If you have a particular type of Music or Listening Pleasure you want to tune into, then let us know, and we can try and meet your wishes, perhaps you could come into the studio and tell us all about what you do.

 We welcome Community Group representatives to come into the studio and tell the listeners about a particular function or event in the planning or scheduled and how the public can be involved and take part.

-Sandy also belongs to the "Wirral Older Peoples Parliament" and "Wirral Country Park Friends Group" for further details log on to our web site and tune in on a regular basis.
+Sandy also belongs to the "Wirral Older Peoples Parliament" and what was once "Wirral Country Park Friends Group" for further details log on to our web site and tune in on a regular basis.

 If you have an interesting tale to tell, or perhaps you wish to promote some fuction or event, then why not get in touch with the station and see what we can do for you and your cause.